Privacy risk in GeoData: A survey: A Taxonomy of Geomasking

-\paragraph{Location Swapping} ~\\ Location swapping method swaps a given location/point to a new location based on the similar geographic characteristics of a point within a specified neighbourhood~\cite{zhang2017location}.
+\begin{enumerate}[left=0pt] \item \textit{Location Swapping}: This method swaps a given location/point to a new location based on the similar geographic characteristics of a point within a specified neighbourhood~\cite{zhang2017location}.
 The method first predefined a radius around the location to be swapped.
-Then the method randomly selects a location among all the possible locations that falls within the defined radius.
-This method is similar to the random perturbation within a circle due to couple of reasons: (1) Within the predefined radius all the locations are considered with equal probability making the swapping to any location possible within the defined radius and (2) the radius can be defined based on the underlying population density distributions.
-However, the location swapping method considered only the locations that have predefined locations (such as residential addresses) as possible candidates for swapping and the radii can be varied based on the local population densities.
-Figure~\ref{fig:gus_dist} (right plot) illustrates an example of location swapping.
+Then, the method randomly selects a location among all the possible locations that fall within the defined radius.
+This method is similar to the random perturbation within a circle for a couple of reasons: 1) Within the predefined radius, all the locations are considered with equal probability, making the swapping to any location possible within the defined radius, and 2) the radius can be defined based on the underlying population density distributions.
+However, the location swapping method considered only the locations that have predefined locations (such as residential addresses) as possible candidates for swapping, and the radii can be varied based on the local population densities.
+Figure~\ref{fig:gus_dist} (right plot) illustrates an example of location swapping. \item \textit{Location Swapping within Donut}: This method represents another variation of location swapping, employing the concept of donut masking to set a minimum distance, preventing points from being swapped with any locations within this specified range~\cite{zhang2017location}.
+The determination of this minimum distance can be based on local population densities.
+The authors employed an internal buffer size half that of the external buffer. \item \textit{Street Masking}: Similar to Location swapping, in the street masking method, the original location is replaced with coordinates of a point sampled from a set of points within a predefined radius~\cite{swanlund2020street}.
+Unlike location swapping, which relies on residential addresses, this method utilises road networks from a given map for sampling.
+During point selection, any points not in proximity to a drivable road (such as in rural areas) are further adjusted by moving them to the nearest applicable road.
+Similar to location swapping, street masking can leverage population densities to determine the radius, assuming areas with high population density also exhibit high road density and vice versa.
+Nonetheless, in areas with high road density, this method may experience longer runtimes due to the larger number of points to be masked. \end{enumerate} Street masking offers a convenient solution for geographic masking by leveraging road network data, which is widely available globally.
+By aligning data points with street networks, street masking preserves topological continuity between original and masked locations and minimises false attribution risks, ensuring realistic shifts without arbitrary displacements.
+However, its reliance on road networks may introduce biases towards urban and built environments, potentially skewing analytical outcomes.
+In contrast, location swapping offers a viable alternative by allowing for more controlled displacement of data points without the inherent biases associated with street-centric masking.
+Location swapping is preferable in scenarios where avoiding point displacement onto roads is essential.
+This method overcomes issues related to urban biases and road network dependencies by swapping points with verified neighbors or alternative locations.
+Street masking lacks intuitive control over the search depth parameter, leading to varying masking distances influenced by local road configurations and density.
+This lack of control complicates the process of determining optimal settings, posing a challenge for users seeking consistent results across different datasets and study areas.